IAliceBobI/sy-tomato-plugin/README.md

 - **Workspace export** — export your workspace as Markdown, with allow/deny lists and automatic incremental runs
 - **Document merging** — merge multiple documents in one click
-- **Prefix document tree** — organize the doc tree by title prefixes
 - **DailyNote tools** — navigate between journals, review past days, move content in bulk

 ### 🤖 AI

 - **AI knowledge-base Q&A** — ask questions over your own notes, streaming answers with sources
-- **coze Q&A** — connect Doubao / coze agents

 > Plus a row of editor mini-tools: enhanced folding, multi-select, list tools, copy-as-image, document aliases… right in the context menu, no extra plugin slot needed.

 ## Getting Started

 1. After installing, look at the SiYuan status bar — click the tomato icon to start your first Pomodoro
-2. Open plugin settings (SiYuan Settings → Plugins → Tomato Toolbox) and tune any of the 15 domains to your liking
+2. Open plugin settings (SiYuan Settings → Plugins → Tomato Toolbox) and tune each domain to your liking
 3. No need to memorize the rest: search "Tomato" in the command palette, or browse the docs by use case

 ## Docs & Community